 These things can directly impact your child’s ability to enjoy their life and when they got older, work.
 While medical treatment, rehabilitation, and therapy can help, these things are expensive.
 Over the course of your child’s life, their brain injury could end up costing your family hundreds of thousands of dollars, if not more.

 Fortunately, your family could be entitled to receive compensation if your child was injured as a result of someone else’s negligence.
 By filing a personal injury claim or lawsuit, you can demand the money your family not only needs, but also deserves during this incredibly difficult time.
-We know that you probably don’t have the time or energy to navigate a complex legal claim.
-That’s where our Fort Worth personal injury lawyers can help.
+Jason Stephens is a Fort Worth personal injury lawyer with more than 22 years of experience.
+He knows that you probably don’t have the time or energy to navigate a complex legal claim.
+That’s where he can help.

-Give our Fort Worth law firm a call today to arrange a free initial case assessment to learn more.
+Give Jason Stephens and his Fort Worth law firm a call today to arrange a free initial case assessment to learn more.

 What is a Traumatic Brain Injury?